 Students studying three or four A Levels will be expected to have a minimum of 6 GCSEs at grade 7, 8 or 9 including English Language and Mathematics at grade 6 or above.

 You will produce either a 5000 word report, record the process involved and perform a presentation or submit an artefact, a 1000 word report, record the process involved and perform a presentation.
 The artefact can be anything on the lines of, a musical piece, a model, a painting or a sculpture.

 At the start of the project you will be given help and advice on setting a suitable title and will be taught the skills required to help you complete a piece of independent research.
 You will be asked to think of what you are interested in.
 This could be a university degree choice, a career aspiration, a hobby or an area of interest to you outside of your studies.
 It is really up to you and your area of interest.
 This level of choice and flexibility means you are engaged and motivated, and gain valuable research and project management skills along the way.

 The project is excellent preparation for university study.
 Many universities regard the EPQ as a clear demonstration of a student’s readiness for undergraduate study and it also demonstrates that you have the necessary skills to carry out an independent report to a high standard.

 The course combines extremely well with most subjects and students often take this as a fourth option, along with three A Levels.
 It offers you the opportunity to explore in depth an aspect of a subject you are studying or a topic in which you have a personal interest.
-In the past students have undertaken a wide range of projects; these include the impact of global warming, the ethics involved in stem cell research, how far should prisoners be punished to the philosophy of Japanese Manga!

 The report will be submitted by the Spring term and is externally moderated.